PistoiaHELM/HELMAntibodyEditor/README.md

-HELMEAntibodyEditor
+HELMAntibodyEditor
 ==================

-The HELMAntibodyEditor is an editor based on HELM notation and the Pistoia HELM editor.
+The HELMAntibodyEditor is an editor based on HELM notation and HELM editor.